emanuelmoraes-dev/c-emd-util/README.md

 Provide a set of useful libraries for C language

-## types.h
+## def.h

-Define some generic types and configurations and the values of the errors
+Define the types

-## error_utility.h
+## errors.h

-Provide macros to verify errors and prevents overflow and underflow errors before a mathematical operation
+Define the errors values and provide macros to verify errors and prevents overflow and underflow errors before a mathematical operation

 ## dstring.h